-- Roses: rose blackspot overwinters on stems and fallen leaves, so remove these and dispose (do not compost).
+- Roses: rose blackspot overwinters on stems and fallen leaves, so remove and dispose (do not compost).

 - Cut back herbaceous perennials & divide congested clumps.
 Mulch semi-hardy perennials like salvia.

 - Tulips: Plant tulip bulbs 2-3 times the bulb’s depth.
 Layer in pots with smaller bulbs on top.
 Protect with wire mesh if squirrels are pests in your garden.

 - Plant other spring-flowering bulbs: daffodil, narcissus, grape hyacinth etc.

 - Mulch delicate perennials such as salvia with a thick layer of compost to insulate against frost.

 - Lift containers onto bricks to assist drainage.
 Protect container plants from frost by wrapping in bubble wrap in cold spells.

 - Trees: Plant trees, shrubs, roses (bare rooted or container grown).
 From now until February is the time to prune most deciduous trees such as Acer (Maple) species.
 This is to avoid sap loss if pruning is done in spring (which should be avoided).

 - Alpines: add grit around their collars to help protect against rot.
 Remove leaves from around the plants.
 (Alpines need to stay in well drained conditions).

-- Take root cuttings from late autumn, to be placed in a cold frame.
+- Root Cuttings: Take root cuttings from late autumn, to be placed in a cold frame.
 If you have phlox or anemone now is a good time to propagate by root cuttings.